 - In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives.
 Do not use oils with a diesel specification of "CD" or oils of a higher quality than specified.
-In addition, do not use oils labeled "ENERGY CONSERVING II" or higher. - Make sure that no foreign material enters the crankcase. - 12.
+In addition, do not use oils labeled "ENERGY CONSERVING II" or higher. - Make sure that no foreign material enters the crankcase. - 13.
 Start the engine, and then let it idle for several minutes while checking it for oil leakage.
 If oil is leaking, immediately turn the engine off and check for the cause.

-- Turn the engine off, wait a few minutes until the oil settles, and then check the oil level and correct it if necessary. - 14.
-Install the engine guard.
+- 14. Turn the engine off and wait a few minutes to allow the oil to settle.
+Use the engine oil tank cap and dipstick to confirm that the engine oil level is correct. - 15.
+Install the engine guard by installing the bolts.

-Engine guard: 7 Nm (0.7 m·kgf, 5.1 ft·lbf)
+Engine guard bolt: 7 Nm (0.7 m·kgf, 5.1 ft·lbf)